link-u/cavif/README.md

 Please see: https://mesonbuild.com/Quick-guide.html

 Or another method: You can use python's venv to install.
-[See details for our CI](https://github.com/link-u/cavif/blob/master/.github/workflows/build-on-linux.yml).
+[See our CI about details](https://github.com/link-u/cavif/blob/master/.github/workflows/build-on-linux.yml).

 ## Build steps